-Siddhattha Bhikkhu came to hear of two hermits, Uddaka Rāmaputta and Āļāra Kālāma.
-He heard of their strict practice and faith reputation and decided to be their disciple.
+■ IDDHATTHA BHIKKHU CAME to hear of two hermits, Uddaka Rāmaputta and Āļāra Kālāma.
+He heard of their strict practice and esteemed reputation and decided to be their disciple.
 He quickly learned what they taught him.
-Meditation was their only practice, emphasizing reaching tranquility or calmness in mind.
-Each day and night, whether standing, walking, sitting, or lying down, they meditated mindful meditation (sati-samādhi) in order to keep their minds calm continuously.
+Meditation was their only practice, emphasizing reaching tranquility or calmness of mind.
+Each day and night, whether standing, walking, sitting, or lying down, they practiced mindful meditation (sati-samādhi) in order to keep their minds continuously calm.
 They did not practice in the training of mindfulness and wisdom (sati-paññā) at all.
-Siddhattha Bhikkhu meditated very well until reaching the state of the Fine-Material Sphere (rūpa-jhāna) and the Formless Sphere (arūpa-ihāna).
+Siddhattha Bhikkhu meditated very well until reaching the state of the Fine-Material Sphere (rūpa-jhāna) and the Immaterial Sphere (arūpa-jhāna).
 While his mind was in calmness, he felt as if the defilements (kilesa) and the cravings (tanhā) had left his mind.
-As his mind withdrew from calm absorption (jhāna), the result of his meditation (samādhi) was gaining inner happiness.
-Regression followed shortly after that, however, and the defilements and cravings became recurrent again, just as before.
+As his mind withdrew from calm absorptions (jhāna), the result of his meditation (samādhi) was gaining inner happiness.
+Regression followed shortly after that, however, and the defilements and cravings recurred, just as before.

 This practice went on continuously for a very long time.
 Back and forth went the repetitions of meditation and then recurrence of the defilements and cravings, over and over again endlessly.
-Thus there was no progression in Dhamma practice even though Siddhattha Bhikkhu had developed the foundation for enlightenment, that being perfect mindfulness and wisdom (satipaññā), which in conjunction with replete accumulation of merit and the full development of virtue (pāramī) had risen to great wisdom (paññādhika).
+Thus, there was no progression in Dhamma practice even though Siddhattha Bhikkhu had developed the foundation for enlightenment, that being perfect mindfulness and wisdom (sati-paññā), which in conjunction with replete accumulation of merit and the full development of virtue (pāramī) had risen to great wisdom (paññā-dhika).

-Having the fullness of mindfulness and wisdom, skillful expertise in reaching the states of the Fine-Material Sphere and the Formless Sphere in meditation, Siddhattha Bhikkhu could reach and withdraw the mind at every state of absorption (jhāna) during meditation (samādhi).
+Having the fullness of mindfulness and wisdom, skillful expertise in reaching the states of the Fine-Material Sphere and the Immaterial Sphere in meditation, Siddhattha Bhikkhu could reach and withdraw the mind at every state of absorption (jhāna) during meditation (samādhi).
 So why didn't wisdom for enlightenment occur while he was meditating at any of those states?

 All meditation teachers and disciples should study the biography of the Lord Buddha well, otherwise they might unwittingly form misconceptions about the Lord Buddha's teaching.
 If there is just one teacher who through improper study forms the wrong view, then that teacher will teach many followers the wrong view and the wrong practice.
-Teaching that wisdom ($pa\tilde{n}\tilde{n}\bar{a}$) arises from meditation which calms the mind is a misconception.
+Teaching that wisdom (paññā) arises from meditation which calms the mind is a misconception.
 Teachers should study well the Lord Buddha's meditation method.

-Nowadays there are many teachers following the hermits' meditation methods, but they say that they follow the Lord Buddha's path.
+Nowadays there are many teachers following the hermits' meditation methods, but they say that they follow the Lord

+Buddha's path.
 They are not right saying that, for there is more to the Lord Buddha's path than just samādhi.
 However, Siddhattha Bhikkhu did do this meditation with the two hermit teachers, so Buddhist disciples should study it and understand it.

 There is a correct method and a valid purpose for samādhi.
 Meditation in order to calm the mind, however, is not always done correctly or appropriately.
 For instance, delusive meditation (moha-samādhi) and wrong view meditation (micchā-samādhi) are different from right view meditation (sammā-samādhi).
-These three meditations are different in Dhamma practice and their consequences are different.
+These three types of meditation differ in Dhamma practice, as do their consequences.
 Some teachers do not recognize the differences and may mislead their disciples.
-The occurrence of these three meditations have different causes.
+The occurrence of these three types of meditation has different causes.
 For instance, if you practice delusive meditation (moha-samādhi), it results in happiness when your mind is calm.
 You then attach to that happiness and do not want to withdraw the mind out of the calmness due to being attached to the happiness.
 After withdrawal of the mind from meditation, instead of leading your mind to contemplate Dhamma to develop wisdom, because you miss the happiness, you put forth effort to meditate to reach calmness again.